-- Similar to prior studies (Figlio & Loeb, 2011; Martin, Sargrad, & Batel, 2016; Ni et al., 2016; Polikoff, McEachin, Wrabel, & Duque, 2014), this study finds that there is substantial variation in school accountability systems across states.
-It is clear that no two states utilize identical formulas to calculate school performance scores. - Commonalities between Georgia and other states include: a single indicator of school and district performance based on multiple accountability components and academic indicators, similar accountability components, a letter grade rating system and using SGP to measure achievement growth.
-7
+- substantial variation in school accountability systems across states.
+It is clear that no two states utilize identical formulas to calculate school performance scores. - Commonalities between Georgia and other states include: a single indicator of school and district performance based on multiple accountability components and academic indicators, similar accountability components, a letter grade rating system and using SGPs to measure achievement growth. - Differences between Georgia and other states include: inclusion of bonus points, the weight placed on achievement levels vs. growth.